 Unfortunately there are also several bugs remaining in this mod.
 Be it low fps in various maps which suggests bad optimization efforts or places where you can get in but can't get out due to invisible walls.
 In 1 map I spotted some models only displaying "error".
 In the map transition leading to the final map I even got stuck inside the door and was forced to use noclip.

 Another weird aspect were some inconsistencies where certain Black Mesa personnel greeted you with "Hey Doc/Gordon" partially even opened doors for you.
-This could've been easily fixed by editing or altering the voice files or creating entire new voice lines from scratch.
+This could've been easily fixed by editing or altering the voice files or creating entirely new voice lines from scratch.
 But who knows might've even been left overs from the original hazard course scripting.

 My conclusion regarding this mod: